-Accreditation
+Accreditation and Evaluation

 In 2009, the European School got the authorization for the International Baccalaureate Diploma Programme (DP) that spanned grade levels 11-12 and became an international IB World School.
 Later the International Baccalaureate Middle Years Programme (MYP) was introduced to allow children earlier access to international education.
 In 2012 we received our IB MYP authorization, followed by the PYP authorization in 2016.
 Students began to transition into IB programmes rather than seek transfers into other international schools.
 We are currently authorized to offer all three IB programs.
+The PYP was evaluated in 2021.